-7.12 Buildings have generally been adapted over time.
+3.75 Buildings have generally been adapted over time.
 Many exhibit signs of former uses as pubs, shops, light industry or warehouses and have since been converted to homes, offices or other commercial uses.
 Often these changes are evident within the frontages of buildings, roof form or remnants of former doors and windows.
-Although residential dominates most areas, streets often contain a small amount of workspaces, offices, retail and leisure.
+Although residential dominates most areas, streets may contain a small amount of workspaces, offices, retail and leisure.

-7.13 Often historic settlements are set a distance from the Broads or on the upper reaches of tributaries that are outside the Broads Authority area.
+3.76 Historic settlements tend to be set a distance from the Broads or on the upper reaches of tributaries that are outside the Broads Authority boundary.
 Where they are close to the water there are some homes with similarity to Waterside Detached homes, such as large gardens leading to the water's edge.
 Many settlements retain public access to the waterside, either via staithes (Belaugh and Irstead), a river frontage (Reedham and Coltishall) or narrow alleyways ('The Scores' in Beccles).
 Historically, these would have been used for subsistence and trade, but today provide important views and access to the water for all.

-- 7.14 Streets are formed gradually over time and demonstrate evidence of historic land use and ownership.
+- 3.77 Streets are formed gradually over time and demonstrate evidence of historic land use and ownership.
 Buildings sit close to streets and spaces, creating a dense, more urban grain.
 Properties often have their primary elevation facing the street, sometimes with front doors directly onto the footway.
-Properties either have small front gardens or sit directly on the street edge. - 7.15 In places, streets can be narrow with no pavements.
+Properties either have small front gardens or sit directly on the street edge. - 3.78 In places, streets can be narrow with no pavements.
 Parking is generally constrained, either on plot or on-street.
-Some older garages and drives are not easily accessible. - 7.16 Properties tend to be located on long, narrow plots, which either have no or modest front gardens.
+Some older garages and drives are not easily accessible. - 3.79 Properties tend to be located on long, narrow plots, which either have no or modest front gardens.
 Private rear gardens can be either small courtyard-style gardens or large in size and tend to be well enclosed, sometimes with an open river frontage.
 Where gardens and streets have been changed to accommodate modern requirements for bins, servicing, storage and parking, it has at times had a detrimental effect on the street scene.